22nd Month Update

 Social Media

 To be fair, I don’t know what changed on Pinterest.
 The only thing I did was join some new group boards.
-My total monthly viewers on the platform itself is still well over 100K.
-But in the last two months, that hasn’t been translating into page views.
+My monthly viewers on the platform are still well over 100K, but in the last two months, that hasn’t been translating into page views.

-The sad thing is that it’s a fairly simple thing to do.
-I’m not really sure why I stopped.
-Doing that is going to be blog goals for my 23rd month, and we will see if it makes a difference in the number of users coming to us from the platform.
+The sad thing is that it’s relatively simple.
+I’m not sure why I stopped.
+Sharing on Twitter will be one of my blog goals for the 23rd month, and we will see if it increases the number of users coming to us from the platform.

-I don’t have much of a Facebook strategy at the moment, and since I can’t focus on all the things at once, I probably won’t develop one this month.
+I don’t have much of a Facebook strategy at the moment, and since I can’t focus on everything at once, I probably won’t develop one this month.
 My poor Facebook page will continue to stagnate until I build up the platforms that I feel are more important to my success.

 Organic Search

-I know that I say I’m going to go back and update old posts every month and I rarely do, but this month is going to be different.
-Rather than just saying I’m going to do it; I’m going to set myself an obtainable goal.
-I’m going to update two old blog posts for SEO during the month of October.
+I say I will go back and update old posts every month, and I rarely do, but this month will be different.
+Rather than just saying I will do it, I will set myself an obtainable goal.
+I’m going to update two old blog posts for SEO in October.

 Direct Hits